Anatomy-Guided Vision-Language Learning with Angular Prototype Separation for Multi-Label Video Capsule Endoscopy Classification Under Class Imbalance: Methods

 \subsection{How was class imbalance handled?}

-Class imbalance was addressed through a coordinated multi-level strategy: (i)~a sqrt-frequency weighted random sampler that assigns each frame a sampling weight proportional to $1/\sqrt{f_c}$ where $f_c$ is the frequency of its rarest active label, providing moderate oversampling of rare classes without the instability of linear inverse weighting; (ii)~asymmetric focal loss \cite{Ridnik2021asl} with $\gamma_+ = 1$, $\gamma_- = 4$ that aggressively down-weights easy negative predictions which dominate in imbalanced settings while preserving gradient flow for positive examples; and (iii)~per-class threshold optimization on the validation set, searching from 0.05 for rare classes (support $< 1\%$ of the dataset) to maximize class-specific F1 scores.
+Class imbalance was addressed through a coordinated multi-level strategy. \textit{(i)}~An inverse-frequency weighted random sampler assigns each training sample a weight proportional to $1/\sqrt{f_c}$ where $f_c$ is the frequency of its rarest active label, providing effective oversampling of rare classes by up to $300\times$ without the instability of hard inverse weighting. \textit{(ii)}~Asymmetric focal loss \cite{Ridnik2021asl} with $\gamma_+ = 1$, $\gamma_- = 4$ aggressively down-weights easy negative predictions that dominate in imbalanced settings while preserving gradient flow for positive examples; a probability margin of $m = 0.05$ shifts predicted negatives by a fixed offset to further suppress easy-negative contribution.
+Class-level positive weights $w_c = \min(N_{\text{neg}} / N_{\text{pos}},\, 50)$ are additionally applied in the contrastive loss branch. \textit{(iii)}~Per-class threshold optimization on the validation set searches over $[0.01, 0.95]$ to maximize class-specific F1, with a minimum threshold of 0.55 applied to landmark classes.